pankosmia/desktop-app-template/branding/README.md

 | Vector SVG, "simple" design | Inkscape or ImageMagick | ImageMagick |

 #### Inkscape
-- If your source files will be vector SVGs with complex design then install Inkscape -- [Windows/MacOS](https://inkscape.org/) | linux: `sudo apt install inkscape`.
-- If the source is EPS, consider that [Inkscape](https://inkscape.org/) can also be used to convert EPS to a vector SVG.
+If your source files will be vector SVGs with complex design then install Inkscape -- [Windows/MacOS](https://inkscape.org/) | linux: `sudo apt install inkscape`.
+If the source is EPS, consider that [Inkscape](https://inkscape.org/) can also be used to convert EPS to a vector SVG.

-- Inkscape can't build an ICO holding multiple PNG images at different sizes.
+Inkscape can't build an ICO holding multiple PNG images at different sizes.
 Provided scripts use ImageMagick for that step.

+If converting a vector svg file not created by Inkscape, then it's CLI will recognize any instances of CSS properties not support, ignore them, and return a warning.
+Review the output in such instances to confirm it remains satisfactory.

 #### ImageMagick
 If your source files will be PNG then install ImageMagick.